USS Buchanan (DDG-14): 1967 collision

 While underway in a column formation with Southerland on the night of 14 September 1967 Buchanan collided with fishing vessel Holiday.
 The civilian craft claimed that the destroyer was at fault for the collision and that the Navy was culpable for the resulting damages.
 An ensuing investigation determined that Buchanan was the vessel with the right of way and that Holiday bore the burden to avoid the collision.
 Lookouts on the destroyer also indicated in subsequent interviews that there was no one in the fishing boat's wheel house at the time of the collision.
 The sailors' accounts also reported bright lights on the stern of Holiday and seeing crew members working on deck, perhaps preparing bait.

 Although all indications exonerated Buchanan, the ship's crew clearly made errors that contributed to the accident.
 It was revealed that the officer of the deck lacked the experience and training to properly handle the situation.
 Lt.
 Victor J. Monteleon was qualified to command the ship while she operated independently but not certified to operate in formation with other ships.
 At the time of the accident, the sea was calm with visibility estimated to have been better than 12 km.
 The destroyer was steaming in a darkened condition with her navigation lights burning.
 As the vessels converged, Buchanan's Combat Information Center properly and continually reported Holiday's position, speed and bearing.
 Monteleon served as the junior officer of the deck, and Lt.
 Thomas S. Ballard, USNR, were also tracking Holiday visually from the port wing.
 The two officers discussed changing course but took no action.
 Once Monteleon realized that a collision was imminent, he ordered the conn to right full rudder with all engines ahead at full speed.

-The Navy investigation determined that, although the destroyer had the right of way, Monteleon had committed several grievous errors.
+The Navy investigation into the collision determined that, although the destroyer had the right of way, Monteleon had committed several grievous errors.
 The most serious was the failure to notify his commanding officer, Capt.
 William A. Spencer, of the situation.
 According to Spencer's night orders, he was to be notified of any visual or radar contacts within 5 mi of the ship.
 Additionally, Monteleon failed to take action to avoid the collision.
 He also did not sound a danger signal, an option provided to him in accordance to the rules of the road.
 As the legalities were being sorted out, Buchanan went about her schedule.
 On 3 November she entered Hunters Point for alterations until 20 December 1967.
 Buchanan spent the rest of the year in San Diego on holiday leave and preparing for another deployment.